Université de l'Ontario français: History

 Following the 2018 Ontario general election, the newly formed Progressive Conservative government announced plans to cancel funding for the establishment of the institution.
-The question of funding became a major political issue for the new government among the province's Franco-Ontarian residents and it resonnated with francophones across the country.
+The question of funding became a major political issue for the new government among the province's Franco-Ontarian residents and it resonated with francophones across the country.
 Franco-Ontarian Member of Provincial Parliament Amanda Simard crossed the floor from the Progressive Conservatives, eventually joining the Liberal party, citing the decision as part of the reason for her move.
 However, in September 2019, the governments of Ontario and Canada announced they had signed a memorandum of understanding, which would see both governments provide C$126 million to fund the institution over the following eight years.

 The university offered its first academic program in September 2019, a graduate-level higher education pedagogy program for members of the teaching faculty at Collège La Cité.
 The university's first graduate certificates were issued for those who completed the program.
 In January 2021, it was announced the university had only received 19 applicants from Ontario secondary school students for admission into its Fall 2021 cohort, much lower than the expected 200 applicants.
 There were a total of 151 full-time undergraduate students enrolled at the university when classes began in September 2021.
+Enrolment rates has increased since its opening year, with the university seeing a growth of over 160 per cent from 2021 to 2022 and an additional 20 per cent increase from 2022 to 2023.
+In 2023, there were 233 students at the university, with nearly one-third of them enrolled in the university's Bachelor of Education program.
+In its first two years, most students were international students.
+For the 2023-24 academic year, about 50 per cent of students will be from Canada.